MicrosoftDocs/learn/learn-pr/quantum/qsharp-explore-key-concepts-quantum-computing/includes/2-superposition-in-quantum-computing.md

 ## Quantum computers are probabilistic

-A fundamental difference between classical computers and quantum computers is that programs in quantum computers are probabilistic, whereas classical computers are deterministic.
+A fundamental difference between classical computers and quantum computers is that programs in quantum computers are intrinsically probabilistic, whereas classical computers are usually deterministic.
 Quantum algorithms consist of linear operations applied to a register of qubits to modify the states to a particular superposition of all possibilities.
 Each possible state has an associated probability amplitude.
 When we make a measurement, we obtain one of the possible states with a certain probability.
 This fact contrasts with classical computing, where a bit can only be deterministically 0 or 1.

+> [!NOTE]
+> Whereas some programs for classical computers are also probabilistic,
+> probabilistic classical programs can't provide the same speedup that you can
+> obtain with quantum computers.
+This is fundamentally due to superposition,
+> interference, and entanglement.

 These characteristics mean that sometimes you have to run the algorithm several times to ensure the highest probability result in the output.
 This repetition